Shengqiang-Zhang/plate/README.md

 # Data preprocessing
 We follow the preprocesssing process(bpe process and binarize process) as shown in the [instruction in the fairseq toolkit](https://github.com/pytorch/fairseq/blob/v0.9.0/examples/bart/README.cnn.md).
-We also provide an out-of-the-box preprocessing script `run_preprocess.sh`.
+We also provide an out-of-the-box preprocessing script `run_preprocessing.sh`.
 You just need to change the data path `raw_data_dir` and `bin_data_dir` to your own path.

 # Training and Inference